Why Do The Girls From One Piece All Look The Same?

 “Nami…. but with glasses”

-“Nami…. but in the sky”
+“Nami…. but from an island in the sky”

 Now, I thoroughly enjoy this series and I can deal with a lot of things that the shonen audience comes for, I get it.